 Only seats equipped with seat belts are to be occupied while vehicle is in motion.
+Swivel seats must be in the locked, forward facing position while vehicle is in motion.

 Lap/Shoulder Belts

 Fastening

 Hold the belt just behind the tongue using the hand nearest to the door.
 Next, bring the belt across the body and insert the tongue into the buckle until the latch engages.